 Read the height from the graduated scale on the JVP.

 JVP-ez has been evaluated in a busy congestive heart failure clinic run by experienced clinicians.
-Consistently, the JVP was under-estimated when assessed using visual gestalt compared to the JVP-ez.

 Current assessment of JVP height requires the use of 2 rulers, a technique that is cumbersome and difficult to perform.
 Owing to its impracticality, the “2-ruler method” is rarely used in routine practice, leading clinicians to predominantly rely on visual gestalt.
 This has contributed to measurement of JVP height being notoriously inaccurate and poorly reproducible.